How to Grow Pumpkins

 Angeles.
 She was growing pumpkins on the rooftop of a high-rise apartment,

 inside of an old kiddie pool.
-Growing pumpkins in big 5-10 gallon buckets
+It is also possible to grow them, in big 5-10

 When to Pick Pumpkins: